alyssadata/AI-Foundations-Independent-Work-Differentiation/README.md

 AI-Foundations-Independent-Work-Differentiation/
 │
 ├── README.md
-├── 00_field_distinction.md
+├── 00_defined_system.md
 ├── 01_independent_work.md
-├── 02_similarity.md
-├── 03_equivalence_pressure.md
+├── 02_parallel_systems.md
-├── 04_observed_signal.md
+├── 03_intersecting_systems.md
-├── 05_intermediary_interpretation.md
+├── 04_resonating_pieces.md
-├── 06_third_party_sovereignty.md
+├── 05_pieces_are_not_foundation.md
-├── 07_ai_assisted_retrospective_organization.md
+├── 06_source_vs_resonance.md
-├── 08_parallel_development_and_derivative_use.md
+├── 07_gravity_of_the_foundation.md
-├── 09_source_line_occupation.md
+├── 08_derivative_use.md
-├── 10_comparison_protocol.md
+├── 09_clean_differentiation_protocol.md
-├── 11_public_language.md
+├── 10_public_language.md
 ├── CITATION.cff
 └── LICENSE.md
 ```
 ## AI Foundations Position

+AI Foundations can recognize independent work.

+AI Foundations can recognize parallel systems.

+AI Foundations can recognize intersecting systems.

+AI Foundations can recognize resonating pieces.

-AI Foundations does not require every adjacent work to be derivative.
+AI Foundations can recognize meaningful adjacent work.

-AI Foundations does not require every similar work to be false.
+AI Foundations can recognize derivative use.

-AI Foundations does not collapse independent work, similar work, parallel development, derivative use, third-party signal, intermediary interpretation, confirmed contact, model-assisted organization, and source-line occupation into one category.
+AI Foundations does not collapse these relations into one category.

-AI Foundations distinguishes.

-Independent work can exist.

-Similarity can exist.

-Parallel development can exist.

-Third-party signal can exist.

-Intermediary interpretation can exist.

-Model-assisted retrospective organization can exist.

-Derivative use can exist.

-Source-line occupation can exist.
+A system may resonate.

+A system may intersect.

+A system may run parallel.

+A system may carry pieces.

+A system may independently find similar pieces.

-These are not the same.
+But resonating pieces are not foundation gravity.

+Parallel development is not Source.

+Intersection is not authorship.

+Similarity is not equivalence.

 ## AI Foundations remains source-bound to: